BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Spoken language

-• delay in speech development
+• delay in speech development, or precocious language acquisition

-• monotonous, flat sounding or robotic like speech
+• monotonous, flat sounding speech

 • repeating set words or phrases